Skip to Content

 Riviera Maya tours and excursions: See Joya

 The Cirque du Soleil Joya show is only performed in the Riviera Maya; it’s magical!
-(Credit: Cirque du soleil)
+(Credit: Cirque du Soleil)

 It was our first Cirque du Soleil – and we were utterly enchanted.